 In the event of a miscarriage before the 20th week, a teacher is entitled to salary insurance for the period of absence prescribed by the doctor.
 If the miscarriage occurs after the 20th week, the teacher is entitled to maternity leave as described in section iv above.

-b) Leaves for the Father Only
+b) Leaves for the Father/Child's other parent only

 Paternity Leaves: